 I had this faint recollection of seeing this play once before and was then reminded this past Saturday by Lynnette Zilka at Polka Fest in Seaforth the RVHS theater troupe performed it back during the 1992-93 school year.

-Page 2 of 2 - I went to watch the show because my sister was in it.
+I went to watch the show because my sister was in it.
 I’m pretty sure that was also my first experience in the PAC.